Important information for our Beagle Street and Virgin Money Customers.

 The government will top-up everything you save by 25%!

-So, if you put in £4,000, then the government will give you another £1,000 of free money.
-The catch is that you must use the money in your lifetime ISA to buy your first home (or to save for after you turn 60, but that’s a subject for another article).
+So, if you put in £4,000 the government will give you another £1,000 of free money.
+The catch is that you must use the money in your lifetime ISA to buy your first home (or for an extra pot of money for life after 60, but that’s a subject for another article).

 If that’s what you were planning to do anyway then there’s no problem.